The new business (for Paper P6 (UK))

 This is the Finance Act 2014 version of this article.
 It is relevant for candidates sitting the Paper P6 (UK) exam in the period 1 April 2015 to 30 June 2016.
 Candidates sitting Paper P6 (UK) after 30 June 2016 should refer to the Finance Act 2015 version of this article (to be published in 2016).

-So far in this article we have compared trading as an unincorporated trader with trading through a company by reference to the various relevant taxes and we have reviewed the choice of year end for an unincorporated trader.
+So far in this article we have compared trading as an unincorporated trader with trading through a company by reference to the various relevant taxes.
+We are now going to look at the choice of year end for an unincorporated trader.